IPv6

 Packet Fragmentation

-If a router receives a packet too large to forward, it simply drops it and sends back an ICMPv6 Packet Too Big message to the source.
+If a router receives an oversized packet, it drops it and sends an ICMPv6 Packet Too Big message to the source.

 Path MTU Discovery